 Through the rhythms of times and seasons let us celebrate the mysteries of salvation.

-Let us recall the year’s culmination, the Easter Triduum of the Lord: his last supper, his crucifixion, his burial, and his rising celebrated between the evening of the twenty-ninth day of March and the evening of the thirty-first day of March, Easter Day being on the sixteenth day of April.
+Let us recall the year’s culmination, the Easter Triduum of the Lord: his last supper, his crucifixion, his burial, and his rising celebrated between the evening of the eighteenth day of April and the evening of the twentieth day of April, Easter Day being on the twenty-first day of April.

 Each Easter — as on each Sunday — the Holy Church makes present the great and saving deed by which Christ has for ever conquered sin and death.
 From Easter are reckoned all the days we keep holy.

-Ash Wednesday, the beginning of Lent, will occur on the fourteenth day of February.
+Ash Wednesday, the beginning of Lent, will occur on the sixth day of March.

-The Ascension of the Lord will be commemorated on the tenth day of May.
+The Ascension of the Lord will be commemorated on the thirtieth day of May.

-Pentecost, joyful conclusion of the season of Easter, will be celebrated on the twentieth day of May.
+Pentecost, joyful conclusion of the season of Easter, will be celebrated on the ninth day of June.

-And, this year the First Sunday of Advent will be on the second day of December.
+And, this year the First Sunday of Advent will be on the first day of December.